March 04, 2021 How I Made $1,200 in One Day Flipping Flea Market Stuff (And How You Can Too!)

-I recently quit my ‘real job' as a home insurance inspector, and am now focusing more time on my flea market flipping business.
-(Check out that post HERE.)
-I have accumulated a lot of fun items over the years, and I realized I haven't posted all of them.
-I decided to put a little more time into posting more items which in turn made yesterday a great profitable day! a $1,200 day to be exact.
+We have accumulated a lot of fun items over the years, and realized I hadn’t posted all of them.
+So I decided to put a little more time into posting more items which in turned a regular day into a great profitable day! a $1,200 day to be exact.

 Two items made up this profit: a pitching machine and a Cadillac subframe.

 The pitching machine I picked up from a yard sale for $30.
 It wasn’t posted yet because I really wanted to keep it for future fun with my kids.

 But since the three of them were all 3 and under at the time, we decided we could sell it.
 I posted it on eBay and in 24 hours it sold for $600 (which included the shipping).

 Pretty cool right?!
 Wouldn’t you want to keep it too?
 Melissa reminds me regularly that I am in the business of selling – not keeping – so bye bye nifty pitching machine, hope someone has a lot of fun using you!

 The Cadillac subframe was one part of about 10 that I bought from a vendor at the flea market.

 He is a guy I buy from regularly who buys his items from unpaid storage units (like the show storage wars).